livingdocsIO/documentation/content/enterprise/guides/workflows/review-task.md

 ---
-title: Add your custom task
+title: Review Task
+description: Configure a review or any other task to cover collaboration workflows.
 menus:
   guides:
     parent: Workflows
 ---

 This guide will show you how to add a custom `review` task.
-If you want to know how to add a custom proofreading tasks, you can read more [here]({{< ref "add-custom-proofreading-task.md" >}})
+If you want to know how to add a custom proofreading tasks, you can read more [here]({{< ref "proofreading-task.md" >}})

 The screenshot below shows the task in question.